 Whether your food budget is $100 per month or $1,000 per month, if you want to stick to the food budget you’ve decided on, you have to know how to track your grocery spending.

 After all, if you have a budget, but don’t know how much you’re spending, then do you really have a budget?
 (Implied: no.)

-I have tried a zillion budgeting apps and methods for tracking spending, and I’ve narrowed them all down to the ones that I think are the simplest & most effective.
+I have tried tons of budgeting apps and methods for tracking grocery spending over the past 10 years, and I’ve narrowed them all down to the 4 methods that I think are the simplest & most effective.

 Cash doesn’t lie.